 Ron Gilworth has resided in Socorro since 1963.
 He gave more than 43 years of service to Socorro General Hospital and retired in 2005.
-During his tenure, he worked as the Lab and Radiology Manager and as an Assistant Administrator.
+During his tenure, he worked as the lab and radiology manager and as an assistant administrator.

 Janine Morgan-Aragon is a retired elementary school teacher.
 She volunteers as the treasurer for the Socorro General Hospital Auxiliary and has served on the Board of Trustees since 2008.

-Ms. Morgan-Aragon is also very involved in volunteering for Literacy Volunteers-Socorro County, the Socorro County Association of Educational Retirees, and the National Association of Active and Retired Federal Employees.
+Ms. Morgan-Aragon is also very involved in volunteering for Literacy Volunteers-Socorro County, the Socorro County Association of Educational Retirees and the National Association of Active and Retired Federal Employees.

-Rick Penner is a Certified Public Accountant and Principal of the accounting firm Beckham & Penner, P.C.
-He has been a member of the Socorro General Hospital Board of Trustees since 2000 and chairs the Socorro General Hospital Board Finance Committee.
+Rick Penner is a certified public accountant and Principal of the accounting firm Beckham & Penner, P.C.
+He has been a member of the Socorro General Hospital board of Trustees since 2000 and chairs the Socorro General Hospital Board Finance Committee.
 Mr. Penner is also a member of the Socorro Rotary Club.

-Ms. Pound has dedicated her personal and professional life to enriching the health and wellbeing of the communities of Socorro, Catron, and Valencia counties.
-She serves on a number of advisory boards and committees within the hospital, including the Socorro General Hospital Community Board of Trustees and its Quality Committee.
-She also participates on the Medical Executive Committee as well as several Medical Staff committees.
+Ms. Pound has dedicated her personal and professional life to enriching the health and wellbeing of the communities of Socorro, Catron and Valencia counties.
+She serves on a number of advisory boards and committees within the hospital, including the Socorro General Hospital community Board of Trustees and its Quality Committee.
+She also participates on the Medical Executive Committee as well as several Medical Staff Committees.
 She serves as a member of the Infection Control, Pharmacy & Therapeutics, and Environment of Care Committees and regularly participates in community events.

-Under Ms. Pound’s leadership, Socorro General Hospital has been designated by the National Rural Healthcare Association as one of the Top 20 Critical Access Hospitals in the nation for the quality of care provided.
+Under Ms. Pound’s leadership, Socorro General Hospital was designated by the National Rural Healthcare Association as one of the Top 20 Critical Access Hospitals in the nation for the quality of care provided.
 The hospital has also earned the prestigious Joint Commission Award as one of the top performers on key quality measures.